Type: Private University

 ₱ 32,000-36,000 per year

-University of Luzon
+Scholarships at University of Luzon

 1. Entrance Scholarships.
 Students who graduated as Valedictorians from public or duly recognized private institutions are given 100% tuition scholarships for one semester.
 Students who graduated as Salutatorians from public or duly recognized private institutions are given 50% tuition scholarship for one semester.